Qumulo/qumulo-tech-content/source/tutorials/nfs-exports/create-nfs-export.md

 ---
-title: Create an NFS Export
+title: Create an NFS export
 url: create-nfs-export
 ---
-# Create an NFS Export
+# Create an NFS export

 In this tutorial, you’ll use the QF2 dashboard to create a Network File System (NFS) export.
 The export allows NFS clients to share data stored in a particular directory.